leafo/scssphp/README.md

 `scssphp` is a compiler for SCSS written in PHP.

-It implements SCSS 3.2.12.
+It primarily implements SCSS 3.2.16, with some 3.3.x/3.4.x compatibility.
 It does not implement the SASS syntax, only the SCSS syntax.

 Checkout the homepage, <http://leafo.net/scssphp>, for directions on how to use.